0xcert/techpaper/src/whitepaper.md

 The protocol provides conventions for these objects, thus every digital asset in the 0xcert protocol has its own xcert recipe.
 The xcert recipe represents a technical specification of a particular digital asset, which explains the JSON object structure and a detailed description of each data key.
 These documents are defined and approved by the interested community around the protocol.
 The community can propose updates and new conventions, which can then be included into the protocol, based on the majority consensus.

 The 0xcert protocol can cover all sorts of digital assets.
-A simple imaginary xcert recipe, that describes a person could look something like this:
+A simple imaginary xcert recipe, that describes a person, could look something like this:

 ```json
 {